frederic-perez/AmE-dictionary/data/dictionary.md

 __fault__ _v_
 __faulty__ _adj_ :two::hammer::dart: _Faulty software._
 __fauna__ _n_
+__Faustian bargain__ _idiom_ An agreement, bargain, or deal in which a person sacrifices or abandons their moral, ethical, or spiritual values in favor of wealth, power, or other benefits.
+A reference to the legend of Faust, who sold his soul to the devil for unlimited knowledge and power.
 __Faustian__ _Faustian device._
 __faux pas__ _n_ :two: A social blunder.
 __faux__ _Three faux tombstones._